 As with all our recipes, there is a printable recipe with exact measurements and directions at the bottom of the page.

 Hope you love them!

-The most wonderful time of the year comes with the most delicious, gluten-free Sugar Cookies!
+The most wonderful time of the year comes with the most delicious, gluten-free Roll Out Sugar Cookies!

-Recipe dating back to my Grandmother’s sister, these are the perfect texture and taste light, crisp, subtle butter flavor and not too sweet (despite being slightly over-decorated by my elves!).
+Recipe dating back to my Grandmother’s sister, these cookies have the perfect texture and taste light, crisp, subtle butter flavor and not too sweet (despite being slightly over-decorated by my elves!).

 Every holiday season we have our annual Cookie Baking Day with longtime friends & family, and it is always one of my favorite days of the holiday season!

 Cookie Baking Day has been a tradition since I was a kid and the crew now includes 6 teens that have been baking together since they were babies.
 Two of them were diagnosed with celiac disease over 11 years ago and we’ve been baking our family recipes gluten-free ever since (we like using GF Jules all purpose flour – affiliate link ).

 This Roll Out Sugar Cookie recipe is always the final cookie of the day…. it’ festive and fun, and it is all hands on deck rolling and decorating!

 It’s an easy recipe but, especially if you make the full batch, it’s a lot of dough, a lot of cookies and we roll them thin so it takes time!
 But it’s worth it!

 For this reason, I often halve the recipe and you still get plenty of cookies!